Hybrid Decentralized Optimization: Leveraging Both First- and Zeroth-Order Optimizers for Faster Convergence: Discussion, Limitations, and Future Work

-In this paper, we focused on the well-known \emph{decentralized optimization case}, in which nodes interact in randomly chosen pairs however our analysis can also be generalized to tackle more general underlying interaction graph topologies: we omitted this here for brevity, however, the potential analysis can be extended to general regular interaction graphs, where the convergence of the algorithm will depend on the eigenvalue gap of the given graph.
-Another possible extension that we plan to investigate is that of additional gradient estimators and of larger-scale practical deployments to validate the applicability of our approach in practical settings.
-The goal of our experimental simulation has been to validate the practical feasibility of our approach, and we estimate that this goal has been achieved.
+We focused on \emph{decentralized optimization}, where nodes interact in randomly chosen pairs.
+However, our analysis can extend to more general interaction graph topologies, where convergence depends on the eigenvalue gap.
+Another extension we plan to explore includes additional gradient estimators and large-scale practical deployments to validate our approach.
+Our experimental simulations confirm the feasibility of our method, achieving their intended goal.